ahmed-habbachi/sharp-designer-docs/sharp-report.md

 - **Style** SharpStyleSheet represent the style sheet to apply [read more](#125SharpStyleSheet)
 - **Position** string represent a comma seperated values for the x,y coordinate of the position of the control
 - **InNewLine** bool default is true allow to write add the control in a new line or in the same line as the previous one
+- **WordWrap** bool default is false allow the text to be wraped in a multiple lines
 - **IsUnbound** bool represent a readonly property that determine if this control in bound or unbound control depending on the BindingMember and DataSource
 - **TableOptions** ReportTableOptions contains extra table option if the control type is Table [read more](#1241-TableOptions)